On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Numerical results

-For the linear problem the \texttt{SDC-C} scheme can be written as linear iterative method as described in \prettyref{sec:sdc_iter_method} allowing a theoretical convergence analysis.
-The iteration matrix of the \texttt{SDC-C} scheme is moderate normal that allows us to study the eigenvalues of it. \prettyref{fig:fig2} shows the spectral radius (the largest absolute eigenvalue) and the entire eigenvalue distribution of the iteration matrix of the constrained SDC method for several choices of $\bm{Q}_\Delta$ across different $\Delta t$ and $M = 6$.
-The spectral radii only shows the worst case convergence.
-For instance, the \texttt{SDC-C-Picard} scheme exhibits a smaller spectral radius, implying faster convergence for $\Delta t = 0.01$ than the scheme using \texttt{MIN-SR-S} preconditioning.
-Studying the eigenvalue distributions for the \texttt{SDC-C-MIN-SR-S} scheme of the right-hand side of the figure we found that there is only one large eigenvalue in magnitude in the distribution and all remaining staying closer to the origin.
-In contrast, the eigenvalues for the \texttt{Picard} iteration form a half circle around the origin with equal distance to it where one of it represents the spectral radius.
-Numerical experiments confirm that the numerical solution converges faster preconditioned by \texttt{MIN-SR-S}.
+is not too far from zero. \prettyref{fig:fig2} shows the time step size against the spectral radius (the largest absolute eigenvalue) and the entire eigenvalue distribution of the \texttt{SDC-C} iteration matrix based on $M = 6$ nodes for different matrices $\bm{Q}_\Delta$.
+The \texttt{SDC-C-Picard} scheme exhibits a smaller spectral radius, implying faster convergence for $\Delta t = 0.01$ than the \texttt{MIN-SR-S} scheme.
+Studying the eigenvalue distributions for the \texttt{SDC-C-MIN-SR-S} scheme we found that there is only one large eigenvalue in magnitude in the distribution and all remaining staying closer to the origin.
+In contrast, the eigenvalues for the \texttt{Picard} iteration form a half circle around the origin with equal distance to it.
+Numerical experiments confirm that the numerical solution converges faster when using \texttt{SDC-C} with \texttt{MIN-SR-S} coefficients.
+All eigenvalues of the \texttt{MIN-SR-NS} scheme are close to the origin, indicating the fastest convergence compared to all other methods.

-As mentioned in \prettyref{rem:convergence_alg_const} \texttt{FI-SDC} does lead to errors in the algebraic constraints.
-Furthermore the non-normality of \texttt{FI-SDC}'s iteration matrices renders the approach chosen for analysis here infeasible.
+As mentioned in \prettyref{rem:convergence_alg_const} \texttt{FI-SDC} leads to errors in the algebraic constraints.
+Furthermore, the non-normality of \texttt{FI-SDC}'s iteration matrices renders the approach chosen for analysis here infeasible.
 Thus, the spectral radii and corresponding eigenvalue distributions do not provide any information about convergence.

-The \texttt{MIN-SR-NS} preconditioning shows excellent convergence behavior since it has the smallest spectral radius and all its corresponding eigenvalues are clustered around zero.
-This is expected due to the non-stiff nature of the differential equation.
+The \texttt{SDC-C-MIN-SR-NS} method shows excellent convergence behavior because of the smallest spectral radius, and all eigenvalues of the corresponding iteration matrix are clustered around zero, see \prettyref{fig:fig2}.
+This is expected because the differential equation represents a non-stiff component in the semi-explicit linear DAE problem.